 Coronavirus (Covid-19) – advice for people living with diabetes

-STAY AT HOME is what we all must do except for NHS and Social Care staff and other essential workers.
+Although some rules have changed, STAY AT HOME where possible is still what we should all aim to do, except for NHS and Social Care staff and other essential workers.
 IDDT would like to express our gratitude to all these people who are helping to keep us all safe and well.

 How coronavirus is spread

-Coronavirus (also known as COVID-19) is a new illness, it is not known exactly how coronavirus spreads from person to person but similar viruses are spread in cough droplets.
+Coronavirus (also known as COVID-19) is a new illness, although more information about coronavirus spreads from person to person, it is not known exactly how this happens but similar viruses are spread in cough droplets.

 How to avoid catching or spreading coronavirus